bikeshaving/crank/docs/WIP.md

 ```

 ## Element diffing
 Crank uses the same “virtual DOM” diffing algorithm made popular by React.
 This allows you to write declarative code which focuses on producing the right element tree, while Crank does the dirty work of managing state and mutating the DOM.
+The renderer will cache the previous element tree by each DOM element rendered into, so that DOM nodes can be re-used between renders.

 ```jsx
 renderer.render(